stsievert/salmon/docs/source/benchmarks/active.rst

 that less human responses are required to reach a particular accuracy.
 This might enable you to ask about more items.

-Let's compare using active and random sampling with Salmon.
-Simulations have been run and have presented evidence that suggest the following claims are
+Active sampling algorithms are difficult in this "triplet embedding" context, especially when in the crowdsourcing setting. **However, Salmon enables good performance of active sampling algorithms in crowdsourcing settings.**
-true:
+Specifically, there is evidence that Salmon provides the following features:

-1. Random sampling requires about **2–3× more human responses** than Salmon's active sampling.
+1. Salmon's active sampling works well for any (practical) number of targets :math:`n`.
-2. Salmon's active sampling works well for any (practical) number of targets :math:`n`.
+2. Random sampling requires about **2–3× more human responses** than Salmon's active sampling.
 3. Even if **responses are received very quickly,** Salmon's active sampling (almost always) performs no worse than random sampling.

-First, let's walk through the experimental setup before detailing how Salmon's active sampling performs when compared with previous work.
+Simulations have been run for each of these points.
+To show these points, let's first walk through the experimental setup before detailing how Salmon's active sampling performs when compared with previous work.
 [2]_ Then, let's investigate how changing the number of targets :math:`n` and the response rate affect the embeddings.